teodora-samardzhieva/softuni-bookstore-nov-2025/README.md

 - access Favorites page:
     - Add/remove book to/from wishlist collection(book is accesable from Catalog and appear in Favorites after adding to collection)

+- access My Books page;
+    - displays only the books created by the currently logged-in user

 - CRUD for Authenticated user:

     - Create book (from Add Book in Navigation)